Living with tinnitus can be a daily struggle. Tinnitus can come in many forms, but it often manifests as a ringing, buzzing, or humming noise.

 What is Tinnitus and Why Does it Occur?

-Tinnitus is a hearing condition that affects over 50 million Americans annually, according to the American Tinnitus Association.
-Furthermore, they report that approximately 20 million of those people are living with “burdensome chronic tinnitus.”
+Tinnitus affects over 50 million Americans annually, according to the American Tinnitus Association.
+Furthermore, they report that approximately 16 million of those people are living with “chronic tinnitus”

 Tinnitus is characterized by a noise that can only be heard by you.
 Many people report that their tinnitus is a high-pitched ringing noise, but it can come in many forms, such as buzzing, humming, or roaring.